-When your visa was issued, you will also have received a sealed packet containing your immigration file.
+When your immigrant visa was issued, you will also have received a sealed packet containing your immigration file.
 Do not open this packet.
-You should hand carry the packet with you and not put it in your checked luggage.
+For safety's sake, you should hand carry the packet with you and not put it in your checked luggage.

-You should also hand-carry your X-rays from your medical exam if they were given to you, as the X-rays do not fit in the packet.
-(In the near future, after late 2019, this process might change, and all immigrant visa file documents will be transmitted electronically, eliminating the need for the paper packet.)
+You should also hand-carry your X-rays from your medical exam if they were actually given to you rather than sent electronically, and if they do not fit in the packet.

 If you are arriving in the U.S. by plane, upon exiting you should enter the line for "Permanent Residents," unless there is a specific line designated for new permanent residents.